espeak-ng/espeak-ng/docs/contributing.md

 <a class="anchor" id="step7">7.
 If you contribute to an existing language, find language maintainer in language configuration file located in `espeak-ng-data/lang` folder[<sup>1</sup>](#1) and ask him to review your changes.
 If you can't find language maintainer, you can review list of all contributors[<sup>2</sup>](#2) and contact them.
 You can also volunteer to become language maintainer just by updating [language configuration file](voices.md) and submitting your changes as it is described in [step 9](#9).

 <a class="anchor" id="step8">8.
-If you contribute to the core of espeak-ng engine (i.e. source files of software), you may just issue pull requests as described in [step 9](#9).
+If you contribute to the core of espeak-ng engine (i.e. source files of software), look at [eSpeak NG roadmap](https://github.com/espeak-ng/espeak-ng/wiki/eSpeak-NG-roadmap).
+In this case you just issue pull requests as described in [step 9](#9), to make changes easier for review.
 Note that `make check` must pass and there should not be merging conflicts (and for new/extended functionality new tests should be created).

 <a class="anchor" id="step9">9.
 [Push your changes to GitHub](https://help.github.com/en/articles/pushing-commits-to-a-remote-repository) and create [pull request](https://help.github.com/en/articles/creating-a-pull-request).
 You can also send changed files by email to [eSpeakNG mailing list](https://groups.io/g/espeak-ng), but then inlusion of them may take more time.